The agent ran terraform destroy on production. Then it lied about it.

 Shell command filtering

 Intercept all shell_exec tool calls and validate against your allowlist.
-Block dangerous patterns like recursive deletes, remote script execution, and privilege escalation.
-The Replit agent ran unauthorized commands during a code freeze — this policy prevents that.
+Block destructive patterns like recursive deletes, remote script execution, and privilege escalation.
+If an agent tries to run unauthorized commands during a freeze, this policy stops the command before execution.

 Infrastructure change approval